• Skip to primary navigation

 Two sugar cookies on a plate

 For the December holidays, Mini-Gingerbread Houses are a big hit every single time.
 Perfect for a party!
-There's just something so special about creating your own unique gingerbread house.
+Here are more dessert ideas:

 Just like Mom used to make.
 This is a recipe that tastes exactly like the beautiful sugar cookies from those fancy cookie bouquet stores, maybe even better.
 The cookies are ready to roll and bake right away.
-Have fun!
+No need to chill the dough.
+For a drop sugar cookie, try my Old Fashioned Sour Cream Cookie recipe!

 Print Rate Pin Recipe